joppekroon/nvda-tutorial/README.md

 # NVDA Tutorial

-For visual users to practice with using a screen reader.
+This tutorial intends to teach visual users the basics of the NVDA screen reader, so that they are able to use the screen reader for testing.